moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 This code can be shared for all platforms, so Android and iOS code for Embedded Browser and Native UI support

+for new API (both Embedded Browsers and Native UI Support) user will need to cast object to appropriate type:

+*   Android
+    *   Embedded Browser WebView - cast to `Intent`
+    *   native UI - cast to CustomTabsIntent.Builder and call Build() to et Intent
+*   iOS
+    *   Embedded Browser UIWebView - cast to `UIViewController`
+    *   native UI - cast to `SFSafariViewController`

 ```csharp
 System.Object ui_object = auth.GetUI();
 ```